pq/pub_crawl/README.md

 The kinds of investigations `pub_crawl` was designed to support include ones like:

 * API Exploration - who's using this API and how?
 How impactful would a breaking change be?
-* Lint Rule Testing - how does a new our existing rule perform on code in the wild?
+* Lint Rule Testing - how does a new or existing rule perform on code in the wild?
 * Language Experiment Testing - do existing packages continue to analyze cleanly when we enable an experiment?

 In the future, we'd like to add a `migrate` command to auto-apply code migrations for bulk analysis.